CloudLabs-MOC/CloudLabs-SEED/Web Security/SQL Injection Attack/SQL-Injection-Attack.md

 do further damage.
 Please demonstrate how you can achieve that.
 You need to demonstrate that you can successfully log into Boby’s account using the new password.
 One thing worth mentioning here is that the database stores the hash value of passwords instead of the plaintext password string.
-You can again look at the unsafe_edit_backend.phpcode to see how password is being stored.
+You can again look at the unsafe_edit_backend.php code to see how password is being stored.
 It uses SHA1 hash function to generate the hash value of password.

 #### 3.4 Task 4: Countermeasure — Prepared Statement